 TASTE Leesburg

-Fans of fine food, wine and craft beer need to make their way to downtown Leesburg on August 9 for the annual culinary extravaganza TASTE Leesburg.
+Fans of fine food, wine and craft beer need to make their way to downtown Leesburg on Saturday August 8 for the annual culinary extravaganza TASTE Leesburg.
 The popular foodie festival takes place on and around the Town Green and features scores of local restaurants, food trucks, breweries, wineries and farm stands offering “tastes” of their best fare.
 Enjoy bites and brews while listening to live music and make sure to take some product home.

 Explore Wildlife